Nice Holiday Gift Guide

 McCormick’s all-natural Summer Truffle Salt from France is big on truffle flavor but light on the pocketbook at under 10€, and ships locally.
 Amazing on potatoes (esp.
 French fries!), pasta, risotto…

-A manual milk frother for making cappuccinos at homeThis Home Cappuccino Foamer/Frother is the bomb… just pour in some milk hot or cold (any kind, even skim milk works great) and pump for maybe 30 seconds, and voila you have a thick foam to transform your morning coffee into a heavenly frothy cappuccino. …And with the money you’ll be saving on Starbucks, you can save up for your next trip to France…!
+A manual milk frother for making cappuccinos at homeThis Home Cappuccino Foamer/Frother is the bomb… just pour in some milk hot or cold (any kind, even skim milk works great!) and pump for maybe 30-seconds, and voila you have a thick foam to transform your morning coffee into a heavenly frothy cappuccino. …And with the money you’ll be saving on Starbucks, you can save up for your next trip to France…!

 While you are savoring that cappuccino, pop some French Café Music into your player to complete the experience…

-Other evocative French choices include anything by Yann Tierson (the composer for The Fabulous Destiny of Amelie Poulain) and Serge Gainsbourg.
+Other evocative French musical choices include anything by Yann Tierson (the composer for The Fabulous Destiny of Amelie Poulain) and Serge Gainsbourg.

 Back up to Main SHOP page